So What Happens Next?

 - You have the ability to release others into ministry.

-- Expand the kingdom through soul winning.
+- They expand the kingdom through soul winning.
 They devote themselves entirely to preaching the gospel, especially the message of salvation.

-- Only Phillip is specifically called an evangelist (Acts 21:8) but workers such as Timothy, Luke, Clement, and Epaphras may have functioned as evangelists.
+- The Bible only specifically calls Phillip an evangelist (Acts 21:8) but workers such as Timothy, Luke, Clement, and Epaphras may have functioned as evangelists.

-- Preaches a simple message.
+- The evangelist preaches a simple message.
 The good news of the kingdom.

 - They gather the harvest.
 They are soul winners who’s passion for souls makes them adaptable to mass evangelism or personal evangelism.